cloud-movie-store/web-app-django/README.md

-# ui-app-flask
+# web-app-flask
-A UI app to display movie detail written in  flask
+A Web UI app to display movie detail written in  flask